 Description Sort a list of two-item lists. Туре LIST Arguments 1 LIST {LIST} the list of lists to be sorted.
 Evaluation The input list must be a list of lists, each member list must contain at least two items.
 The pairs are sorted into ascending/descending order by the second item's value, and a list containing the first items of this sorted list of pairs is returned.
 Duplicates are not removed.
-Comparisons across type are defined by the following arbitrary ordering, on which users are advised against relying: BOOLEAN < NUMERIC < STRING < OBJECT < SLOT < DATETIME < LIST Within each type, ordering is as: BOOLEAN: TRUE < FALSE • NUMERIC: values involving different dimensions are sorted by lexicograph the names of the units; within values of the same dimensionality, the sorting dard numeric comparisons. ts; within values of the same dimensionality, the sorting is based on stan- STRING: Lexicographic ordering OBJECT: Lexicographic ordering on the object's name SLOT: Lexicographic ordering on the slot's name • DATETIME: Same as RPL operator LIST: Based on con nparison of items within the list (left to right).
+Comparisons across type are defined by the following arbitrary ordering, on whi users are advised against relying: BOOLEAN < NUMERIC < STRING < OBJECT < SLOT < DATETIME < LIST Within each type, ordering is as: • BOOLEAN: TRUE < FALSE Comments NUMERIC: values involving different dimensions are sorted by lexicographic ordering on the names of the units; within values of the same dimensionality, the sorting is based on stan- dard numeric comparisons.
+STRING: Lexicographic ordering OBJECT: Lexicographic ordering on the object's name SLOT: Lexicographic ordering on the slot's name DATETIME: Same as RPL operator LIST: Based on con nparison of items within the list (left to right).